imjoseangel/sandbox/doc/automation.md

 Hitting excellence is the result given by the confidence gained by the Team during the whole process, but also from the business.

-Investing time in new ways of working and techniques are essential to continue improving.
-Getting out of our comfort zone, discussing and applying our learning to our every-day job are symbols of a well-balanced Team.
+Investing time in new ways of working and techniques is essential to continue improving.
+Getting out of our comfort zone, discussing and applying our learning to our job are symbols of a well-balanced Team.